DavidTausend/gen-ai-bootcamp-2025/sentence-constructor/gemini/prompt.md

     | wo             | where    |
     | Toilette       | bathroom |

-    Remember, this table only includes nouns, verbs, adverbs, and adjectives in their dictionary form.
-You'll need to figure out the correct articles, cases, conjugations, and any necessary particles to build the complete sentence.
+    Remember, this table Only includes nouns, verbs, adverbs, and adjectives in their dictionary form.
+You must figure out the correct articles, cases, conjugations, and any necessary particles to build a complete sentence.
 Take your time and think about how these words fit together grammatically in German.
 What are your initial thoughts on how to start?
 </assistant:output>
 </example>

-Student Input: sorry, I am not from here, can you tell me where is the bathroom?
+Student Input #1: Sorry, I am not from here, can you tell me where is the bathroom?
+Student Input #2: Did you see the neighbor this morning?
+They were looking at me.